locationtech/udig-platform/docs/devel/en/working_with_cheat_sheets.rst

 We briefly considered adding cheatsheets to the "help" plugin; however that would force the help plugin to depend on everything (so not a good idea).

--  net.refractions.project.ui.editor - use of GIS Application (Map / Layer / Style )
+-  org.locationtech.project.ui.editor - use of GIS Application (Map / Layer / Style )
--  net.refractions.catalog.ui - use of GIS Platform (Catalog / Data )
+-  org.locationtech.catalog.ui - use of GIS Platform (Catalog / Data )
--  net.refractions.printing.ui - use of printing facilities
+-  org.locationtech.printing.ui - use of printing facilities
 -  org.locationtech.udig - location for cheatsheets that need to use everything

 The usual guidelines for handling of resources apply with respect to Internationalisation: